 Yeeyan is another major player in the social translation field in China.
 The site was shut down for a couple months, but is now back online and active.
 Volunteers on the site translate a range of content (mostly about technology) from English into Chinese.
 They have also experimented in content partnerships with The Guardian and CBS.

-Finally, I end by pointing to Jaqi Aru, a “community of bilingual and trilingual residents of El Alto, Bolivia committed to promoting the use of the Aymara indigenous language on the Internet.”
+I ended by referencing Jaqi Aru, a “community of bilingual and trilingual residents of El Alto, Bolivia committed to promoting the use of the Aymara indigenous language on the Internet.”
 Their about statement goes on: “Through translation projects and the creation of content using digital media we want to contribute and enrich content in our language in cyberspace.”

 To underline the importance of Jaqi Aru I need to go back to the creation of Global Voices in 2004.
-Global Voices began with a small meeting of twenty or so bridge-bloggers from places like Malaysia, China, Kenya, Iraq, and Iran.
-Everyone there was highly educated, traveled frequently, and spoke English fluently.
+Global Voices began with a small meeting of twenty or so cross-cultural “bridge-bloggers” from places like Malaysia, China, Kenya, Iraq, and Iran.
+We were over-educated, traveled frequently, and spoke English fluently.
 Because of this we all felt that we belonged to a cohesive, global community and that our blog posts linking to each other were forming the basis of a new and exciting global conversation.
-In 2004 the vast majority of Arab bloggers wrote in English because 1) they wanted to be part of this global community and 2) there simply wasn’t much of an online, Arabic-speaking audience to read their content.
-Today those same bloggers are now writing in Arabic and there are far more Arabic blog posts published every day than any one person – or entire army – could possibly track.
+In 2004, the vast majority of Arab bloggers wrote in English because 1) they wanted to be part of this global community and 2) there simply wasn’t much of an online, Arabic-speaking audience to read their content.
+Today those same bloggers are now writing in Arabic and there are far more Arabic blog posts published every day than any one person could possibly track.
 (Though Amira and our Middle East team on Global Voices do a pretty great job.)

 We don’t yet know if Jaqi Aru will be successful in creating a critical mass of Aymara-language bloggers, but we do know that it would never take place unless someone started somewhere.
-(Ruben Hilari from Jaqi Aru will speak about the project at the Global Voices Summit in Chile in a couple weeks.
-Also, I see via Belen that a journalist and Guaraní teacher in Paraguay recently became the first blogger to write in Guaraní.)
+(Ruben Hilari from Jaqi Aru will speak about the project at the Global Voices Summit in Chile in a couple weeks.)

 - Treat your audience as collaborators.
 Respect them and invite them to help translate your content for free in order to distribute it across linguistic divides.
 Recognize them when they do.